elvisburrniku/auto-korea/mobile/IPHONE_SETUP.md

 3. **Signing Issues**:
    - Verify your Apple Developer account is properly set up in Xcode
    - Try using a personal development team for testing
-   - Check that your bundle identifier is unique (e.g., com.yourname.automarket)
+   - Check that your bundle identifier is unique (e.g., com.yourname.Auto Korea Kosova Import)

 4. **App Crashing on Launch**:
    - Check the Metro bundler console for JavaScript errors